-- Create a public plazuela, including (i) art, at the intersection of Camino del Lado (Edith Boulevard) and Carnuel Trail (Mountain Road).
+- (i) Create a public plaza, including art, at the intersection of Camino del Lado (Edith) and Carnuel Trail (Mountain).
 Design a Plazuela (small plaza) with visual art to commemorate the crossroads of the Carnuel Trail and the Camino del Lado.
-Coordinate with City Parks prior to design and implementation to determine maintenance responsibilities and maintenance issues.
-[161] The plazuela would provide an open gathering space for the community, increase pedestrian activity and serve as a visual cue to calm vehicular traffic. - (ii) Use public art and nichos to create community identity and to commemorate the historic crossroads of the Carnuel Trail and the Camino del Lado on Mountain Road and Edith Boulevard. - (iii) Consider incorporating the intersection improvements in Exhibit 8.6 along Mountain Road as new development occurs.

-5.1.10.
-Woodward Place/Lomas Boulevard Intersection Recommendation: Conduct new warrant study.
-A warrant study was conducted in 2010 for the purpose of evaluating the installation of a traffic light at the Woodward Place/Lomas Boulevard intersection.
+The plazuela would provide an open gathering space for the community, increase pedestrian activity and serve as a visual cue to calm vehicular traffic. - (ii) Use public art and nichos to create community identity and to commemorate the historic crossroads of the Carnuel Trail and the Camino del Lado on Mountain Road and Edith Boulevard. - (iii) Consider incorporating the intersection improvements in Exhibit 8.6 along Mountain Road as new development occurs. - 5.1.9.
+Woodward Road and Lomas Boulevard Intersection Recommendation: Conduct new warrant study.
+A warrant study was conducted in 2010 for the purpose of evaluating the installation of a traffic light at the Woodward/Lomas intersection.
 The study found that a traffic signal was unwarranted at the time.
 However, this study should be conducted again in anticipation of the new UNM Health Sciences Center traffic impacts and in coordination with an ongoing traffic impact study being conducted by UNM.

 The new warrant study should consider all factors affecting operation (e.g., special functions at the Embassy Suites that generate large traffic volumes in short periods) and special user groups (e.g., TriCore employees needing to quickly access UNM health facilities to the east) of the intersection.

-5.1.11.
+5.1.10.
 Other Transportation Recommendations

-- Commission a Neighborhood Traffic Management Plan to improve Traffic Operations for the Plan area. - Perform a traffic study of the Plan area to examine pedestrian access needs, roadway geometry deficiencies, bikeway needs, and traffic calming opportunities.
+- Commission a Neighborhood Traffic Management Plan to improve Traffic Operations for the plan area. - Perform a traffic study of the Plan area to examine pedestrian access needs, roadway geometry deficiencies, bikeway needs, and traffic calming opportunities.
 Special attention should be paid to the roads ability to provide access to the Embassy Suites, AHS, APS Career Enrichment Center, and TriCore laboratories. - (iii) Place monument identification signs at key entrances to the neighborhood to alert motorists that they are entering a residential neighborhood.
 This action would help to preserve and protect the unique identity of the historic residential core.
 This measure is intended to calm traffic and increase safety of residents.
-[130-pending] Sign locations are recommended for southbound traffic at Odelia Road/Edith Boulevard, northbound traffic at Lomas/Edith Boulevards, eastbound traffic at Woodward Place/Mountain Road, and westbound traffic at Broadway Boulevard/Mountain Road.
-Signs should complement community character.
+Sign locations are recommended for southbound traffic at Odelia Road and Edith Boulevard. northbound traffic at Lomas Boulevard and Edith Road. eastbound traffic at Woodward Place and Mountain Road, and westbound traffic at Broadway Boulevard and Mountain Road.
+Signs should be designed to complement community character.

-5.1.12.
+5.1.11.
 Bicycle Recommendations